Korg Triton: Extreme

 In 2004, Korg released the Triton Extreme, with many of the features of the Studio (such as the entire PCM ROM from the Studio model) plus the entire sample sets from Korg's best-selling Trance Attack, Orchestral Collection, and Vintage Archives expansion boards, as well as the most popular sounds from the Dance Extreme, Studio Essentials, and Pianos/Classic Keyboards collections.
 PCM data not available on any other Triton models was also included such as improved pianos and acoustic guitars.
 The 34MB ROM of the "Classic" was upgraded to 160MB.

 Valve Force circuitry, using a vacuum tube and an analog ultra gain transistor to allow for warmer, guitar amp-like sounds for more extreme analog overdrive/distortion sounds was included, and proved especially useful for pad and organ sounds, as well as adding depth and realism to acoustic sounds, such as piano.
 Unlike previous Tritons, which were a white-silver color, the Extreme was finished in dark blue, though, much like with the Korg Trinity Plus and Triton LE, there also was a Special Edition version of the Extreme with a black finish, made exclusive to only the Domestic (Japanese) Market.

 Like the Triton "Classic" and Studio, the Triton Extreme included a touch screen interface, along with the knob and button controls.
 A USB interface providing both Type A and Type B connectors enabled external storage and connectivity with a PC, facilitating exchange of samples, sound programs, sequences, and other Triton-compatible files.
 CompactFlash and microdrive cards up to 8 GB were supported, negating the need to sample directly to RAM.
 The USB port also allowed control of software synths and host applications via MIDI.
-However, unlike the "Classic", Studio, and Rack versions, the Extreme could not be fitted with sample expansion boards due to the expansion ROMs having been pre-installed.
+However, unlike the "Classic", Studio, and Rack versions, the Extreme couldn't be fitted with sample expansion boards due to the expansion ROMs having been pre-installed.
 It was compatible, though, with the MOSS board and up to 96 MB of sample RAM.
-No SCSI, mLAN or ADAT interfaces were included but optical stereo S/PDIF inputs and outputs were installed.
+Optical stereo S/PDIF inputs and outputs were installed but no SCSI, mLAN or ADAT interfaces were included.

 The USB Type A connector can be used to connect a USB thumb drive, hard drive or CD writer drive for making music CDs and loading AKAI format sample libraries.
 The sequencer was upgraded to facilitate in-track sampling.

-It is also seen as the keyboard of choice for Tsumugi Kotobuki in the anime K-On!.
+The 76-key version of the Triton Extreme is also seen as the keyboard of choice for Tsumugi Kotobuki in the anime K-On!.